Singulink/Singulink.Collections.Weak/README.md

 The package is available on NuGet - simply install the `Singulink.Collections.Weak` package.

-**Supported Runtimes**: Anywhere .NET Standard 2.1+ is supported, including:
+**Supported Runtimes**: Anywhere .NET Standard 2.0+ is supported, including:
-- .NET Core 3.0+
+- .NET Core 2.0+
+- .NET Framework 4.6.1+
-- Mono 6.4+
+- Mono 5.4+
-- Xamarin.iOS 12.16+
+- Xamarin.iOS 10.14+
-- Xamarin.Android 10.0+
+- Xamarin.Android 8.0+

 ## Usage

-`WeakCollection` and `WeakDictionary` remove entries that point to values that were garbage collected as they are encountered, so if you regularly enumerate over all the values then additional cleaning may not be necessary. `WeakList` needs to have the `Clean()` method called periodically if you want to remove the entries that point to values that no longer exist from memory.
+On .NET Core 3+ and .NET 5+, `WeakCollection` and `WeakDictionary` remove entries that point to values that were garbage collected as they are encountered, so if you regularly enumerate over all the values then additional cleaning may not be necessary. `WeakList` needs to have the `Clean()` method called periodically if you want to remove entries that point to values that no longer exist from memory.

-Additionally, all the collections have the following properties to help with cleaning:
+All the collections have the following properties to help with cleaning:
 - `AutoCleanAddCount`: Sets the number of `Add` operations that automatically triggers the `Clean()` method to run.
 - `AddCountSinceLastClean`: Gets the number of add operations that have been performed since the last cleaning.
 Can be used by your code to implement more complex custom logic for triggering a cleaning.
 - `TrimExcessDuringClean`: Sets a value indicating whether to automatically call `TrimExcess()` whenever `Clean()` is called.
 Useful for keeping memory usage to a minimum when relying on the automatic cleaning functionality.